bbauska/UC-Davis-JS-Basics/readme.md

   title="Sample screen - distance converter"
   alt="Sample screen - distance converter." />
 </p>
-The next thing that's important to understand is that when you type a number in here, JavaScript sees that number as a string.
-If I type a five in there, it'll be a string that holds the value five rather than the number five.
+The next thing that&apos;s important to understand is that when you type a number in here, JavaScript sees that number as a string.
+If I type a five in there, it&apos;ll be a string that holds the value five rather than the number five.
 I need to actually take that string, and convert it to a number.
 We could use a method in JavaScript called parseInt.
 But what parseInt does is it will only capture the integer of the number rather than a decimal number.
-It's possible that I would want to capture 5.5 miles and convert it to kilometers.
+It&apos;s possible that I would want to capture 5.5 miles and convert it to kilometers.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 599. parsefloat to convert (333) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->